 appeals council (AC): If your claim is denied by the ALJ, you have the option of filing another appeal.
 If you appeal the ALJ’s decision, your file will be sent to the Appeals Council in Falls Church, Virginia.
 The AC consists of a panel of judges who will review your file to determine whether the ALJ on your case made a mistake.

 arbitration: Resolving a case outside of the court by presenting it to an unbiased third party.
 Their decision may or may not be final.

-bellwether trial: A test trial in a mass tort case.
-A few bellwether trials will go to court and the verdicts of those trials will influence the out-of-court settlements of the hundreds or thousands of plaintiffs in the mass tort whose cases did not go to trial.
+bellwether trial: A test trial in a mass tort case in which the verdict can influence the out-of-court settlements of hundreds or thousands of plaintiffs whose cases did not go to trial.

 beneficiary: A term used to describe anyone who is receiving Social Security benefits.

 cessation: Sometimes after Social Security does a continuing disability review, they determine that a claimant is no longer entitled to benefits.
 When Social Security stops paying benefits, either due to medical or financial reasons, it is known as a cessation.